Many Staffers In Pence's Office Have Spoken To Jan. 6 Committee. Will The Former VP?

 Pence And His Office Become A Focus For Jan.
 6 Committee

 The January 6 Committee is working its way to the top.
-Many in Pence’s office have already spoken with the committee, a wave of new reporting suggests.
+Many in Pence’s office have already spoken with the committee, according to a wave of new reporting.

-- The committee now wants to speak to Pence himself, and hopes he will sit down with investigators.
+- Now the committee wants to speak to Pence himself, and hopes he will sit down with investigators.
 “I would hope that he would do the right thing and come forward and voluntarily talk to the committee,” Chair Bennie Thompson told CNN this week.

-- The former VP was, of course, the focus of the ex-president’s pressure campaign, and remains at the center of many of our unresolved questions.
+- The former VP was, of course, the focus of the ex-president’s pressure campaign, and could speak to many of our unresolved questions.

 - “We have not formally asked.
 But if he offered, we’d gladly accept,” Thompson added to CNN.
 “Everything is under consideration.”